Yellow Ingestrie

 AppleYellow Ingestrie

-Yellow Ingestrie is an old English variety, raised about 1800 by Thomas Andrew Knight from seed of the Orange Pippin pollinated with Golden Pippin.
-It has been propagated pretty extensively in the Northwest (United States), and though too small for a profitable market fruit, it has been found desirable on account of its early and abundant productiveness.
-An old variety still shown at the Iowa State Fair from the central district at the turn of the twentieth century.
+Yellow Ingestrie is an old English variety, raised about 1800 by Thomas Andrew Knight from seed of the Orange Pippin pollinated with Golden Pippin (Hansen; Bunyard).
+Hansen notes that by the early 20th century it had been propagated pretty extensively in the Northwest, and was still shown at the Iowa State Fair from the central district — "too small for an apple and too large for a crab."
+At the Central Experimental Farm station at Agassiz, BC, it was planted in the spring of 1894 for trial.

 Tree